revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 | **FullCalendar Scheduler**               | Event calendars and resource timelines            | Popular, open-core, simple mental model                                                             | Not a full Gantt/project scheduler                                      |
 | **KendoReact Scheduler**                 | React enterprise calendar workflows               | Strong React integration and enterprise UI ecosystem                                                | More Outlook-style scheduler than MSP-style planner                     |

-## 1. RevoScheduler
+## 1. RevoGrid Scheduler

-[RevoScheduler](/jsscheduler/) is built on top of RevoGrid’s high-performance data grid foundation.
+[RevoGrid Scheduler](/jsscheduler/) is built on top of RevoGrid’s high-performance data grid foundation.

 That matters because real scheduling interfaces are usually not just timelines.
 They are grids with a timeline attached.